linuxboot/heads-wiki/About/Vendors_resellers.md

 ### Purism (PureBoot Heads distribution)
 Purism offers laptops, tablets, mini PCs, and servers with PureBoot (a distribution of Heads) preinstalled.
 BootGuard is unfused to ensure firmware remains user-controlled.
+They provide recent laptop models with ME deactivaated.
 Purism makes and sells the Librem Key, which is a clone of the Nitrokey Pro 2.
 The Librem Key is made in the USA.

 - **Website:** [Purism](https://puri.sm)
 - **Products:** Laptops, phones, tablets, mini PCs, servers, and USB security